 - Keeps minutes and voting records of all meetings

-- Keeps and maintains records of CCSAR missions.
+- Keeps and maintains records of CATSAR missions.

 - Sends out meeting notices prior to meeting dates.

-- Keeps and maintains necessary legal CCSAR records and files for governmental regulation.
+- Keeps and maintains necessary legal CATSAR records and files for governmental regulation.

-- Keeps a correct accounting of CCSAR funds and renders statements of expenses and income as requested.
+- Keeps a correct accounting of CATSAR funds and renders statements of expenses and income as requested.

-- Deposits all money received into and pays bills from CCSAR account.
+- Deposits all money received into and pays bills from CATSAR account.

 - Prepares and submits annual tax reports to appropriate Federal/State agencies.

 - Organizes field training sessions for Mock Searches and search techniques that are practiced outside of regular meetings.

 - In concert with the President, will develop and administer a schedule of training programs to be offered at the regular meeting